electricimp/AgentStorage/README.md

 ```

 ## exists(key)
-Returns whether or not a key exists in the persist cache.
+Returns whether or not a key exists in the `server.save` table.

 ```squirrel
 if(!(db.exists("username")) {